Rothschild banking family of France

-The Rothschild banking family of France (Famille banquière Rothschild) is a French banking dynasty founded in 1812 in Paris (at the time in the First French Empire) by James Mayer de Rothschild (1792–1868).
-James was sent there from his home in Frankfurt, Germany, by his father, Mayer Amschel Rothschild (1744–1812).
+The Rothschild banking family of France (Famille banquière Rothschild) is the French branch of the Rothschild family.
+It was founded in 1812 by James Mayer de Rothschild (1792–1868) in Paris, which was then part of the First French Empire.
+He was sent there from his home in Frankfurt by his father, Mayer Amschel Rothschild (1744–1812).
 Wanting his sons to succeed on their own and to expand the family business across Europe, Mayer Amschel Rothschild had his eldest son remain in Frankfurt, while his four other sons were sent to different European cities to establish a financial institution to invest in business and provide banking services.
 Endogamy within the family was an essential part of the Rothschild strategy in order to ensure control of their wealth remained in family hands.